 The late Carol Eckman, who organized the first college women's basketball championship tournament at West Chester State College in 1969, is regarded as the mother of the college women's basketball national championship.
 Eckman continued to garner recognition and support for the women's game until her death from cancer in 1985.
 In honor of her memory the WBCA presents the Carol Eckman Integrity in Coaching Award each year to a member coach who best reflects Eckman's character traits of courage, ethical behavior, honesty, sportsmanship and commitment to the student-athlete.
 The Carol Eckman Integrity in Coaching Award is presented to the recipient each year during the WBCA National Convention.

 Click below to submit your nomination.
 Login is required.

-Each WBCA member head coach or assistant coach at an NCAA DI, NCAA DII, NCAA DIII, NAIA and J/CC institution is eligible for the award.
+Each WBCA member head coach or assistant coach at an NCAA DI, NCAA DII, NCAA DIII, NAIA and two-year college institution is eligible for the award.